RiccardoBiffi/AU-w1-ecdsa-node/readme.md

 ## ECDSA Node

 This project is an example of using a client and server to facilitate transfers between different addresses.
-Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
-We won't worry about distributed consensus for this project.
+It incorporates Public Key Cryptogrphy (Elliptic Curve Digital Signatures) so the server only allows transfers that have been signed for by the person who owns the associated address.
+Additionally, the server checks that the message has not been altered, that the sender is the same entity that has signed the message, and that it is not a reply attack.

-However, something that we would like to incoporate is Public Key Cryptography.
-By using Elliptic Curve Digital Signatures we can make it so the server only allows transfers that have been signed for by the person who owns the associated address.
+The user interface allows for the transfer of funds and the creation of random private keys for testing purposes.
+The user needs to input a Private Key to check the balance of the account, then can specify an amount and an Ethereum format address to send those funds.
+The Private Key is never sent over the network.

 ### Video instructions
 For an overview of this project as well as getting started instructions, check out [this video](https://www.loom.com/share/0d3c74890b8e44a5918c4cacb3f646c4).